 G7.
-The L81A2 with no modifications must be used in accordance with Reference B. Approved Lynx, AE Clarke or DSG sights that have been serviced and carry a serial no may be used instead of the issued sights.
+The L81A2 with no modifications must be used in accordance with Reference B. Lynx, AE Clarke or DSG sights may not be used due to the current MoD embargo.
 A bar towel or equivalent may be taped to the stock, but it must not interfere with the removal of the bolt.